johnlpage/Blerp/README.md

 ~~Indexes GUI~~
   ~~Move Index Definition into collection definition!!
 (Why isn't it)~~

-BUG: Colours of collections change on delete as due to order
+~~BUG: Colours of collections change on delete as due to order~~

+N.B - requests per second versus Docs/s ??
+Do we talk about network latency??

-Using Indexes
+Using Indexes (Wed)
-Covering Indexes
+Covering Indexes (Wed)
+  - ~~Perect indexing~~
+  - ~~Index Partially matches, requires fetch~~
+  - ~~Index matches with extra index lookups~~

-Write speed simulation
+Write speed simulation (Wed)
+  - Cost of write (doc + nindexes*0.1)

+Hardware constraints (Thur)
+  - Compute Data and Index sizes & working set
+  - Add read/write costs if WS > RAM

+Create Good Levels (Fri)

+ // V1 covers basics of arrays and indexing , not more complex schemas */

 Limited Arrays GUI
+  - How to define an array as 'cache'
+  - How to account for a 'cached' query (some percentage)

 Concept of JOINs
+  - Ability to satisfy with >1 Collection

 Suggestions
 ------------